shoncore/WebFishingCove/README.md

 Cove is a dedicated server for WebFishing written in C#!

 > [!IMPORTANT]
-> Cove is currently in less than a Beta state, things are hard coded and buggy.
+> Cove is currently in a Beta state.
-> It is not recommended to use as of right now!
+> If you encounter any large issues or bugs please let me know!

 Cove is a implementation of the WebFishing network protocall in a CLI meaning it dosent require Godot or anything other than Steamworks!